4Vitalii5/nest-nook/README.md

 ## Postman Collection

-For easy testing and interaction with the API, you can use the Postman collection containing all necessary requests.
+For easy testing and interaction with the API, you can use the Postman collection, which contains all necessary requests.

 ### 🚀Usage

-1. Open Postman and import the [Bokking_App.postman_collection.json](src/main/resources/postman/Booking_App.postman_collection.json).
+1. Open Postman and import the [NestNook.postman_collection.json](src/main/resources/postman/Booking_App.postman_collection.json).
 2. Navigate to the imported Accommodation Booking Service collection.
 3. Execute the necessary requests using the appropriate methods and parameters.